PySimpleGUI/PySimpleGUI/readme.md

 ## Text Element | `T == Txt == Text`
 Basic Element.
 It displays text.
 That's it.

     Text - Display some text in the window.
-Can be single or multiple lines but no scrolling if multiple lines.
+Usually this means a single line of text.
+However, the text can also be multiple lines.
+If multi-lined there are no scroll bars.

 ```python
 layout = [